 The thyroid gland is a small butterfly-shaped gland located in the lower front of the neck and responsible for producing the hormones T3 and T4.

-These two hormones help control your metabolism that is used to provide energy to your body.
+These two hormones help control your metabolism, which provides energy to your body.

-This test helps diagnose thyroid problems, including Hashimoto’s thyroiditis and autoimmune thyroid disease.
+This test helps diagnose thyroid problems, including Hashimoto’s thyroiditis and autoimmune disease.

 Your doctor may order an antithyroglobulin test if you have symptoms of a thyroid disorder, such as: